Neel-G-png/Neel-G-png/README.md

 ## Additional Information

 - **😄 Pronouns:** He/him
-- **⚡ Fun Fact:** In addition to coding, I’m an enthusiastic cook—crafting delicious meals is my way of unwinding.
+- **⚡ Fun Fact:** Besides coding, I play a mean game of Table Tennis, have won cooking competitions, and love watching movies.

 Feel free to reach out if you're in NYC or want to discuss exciting opportunities.
 I’m always open to networking and meaningful conversations over coffee! ☕🌆